logo

 Resources to help people maintain mental and emotional wellness.

-If you feel you are in crisis, please call the free, 24-hour National Suicide Prevention Lifeline at 1.800.273.TALK (8255) or chat with them now at crisischat.org.
+If you feel you are in crisis, please call the free, 24-hour Suicide and Crisis Lifeline at 988 or chat with them now at chat.988lifeline.org.

 From one-on-one to group, in person to over the phone, outpatient to inpatient, there are many types of mental health services available, most of which are offered through a variety of different settings and methods to best suit the needs and preferences of the patient.